CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/f26dd965-2bd8-4d6a-92b9-73b067d5e4ae"/>
 </p>
 <p>
-When we connect into VM1, the first thing we will do is go to Edge to download and install Wireshark.
-Once it's running, it will ask where it will capture from.
-We'll click ethernet and click the blue icon under file on the top left.
-This will take us to the screen pictured above where we are getting a spam of all the background traffic occuring on our network.
+When we connect to VM1, the first thing we will do is go to Edge to download and install Wireshark.
+Once Wireshark is installed and running, it will ask where it will capture from.
+We'll click ethernet and click the blue icon on the top left.
+This will take us to the screen pictured above where we are getting a spam of all the background traffic occurring on our network.
 </p>
 <br />